 Jane Pizzolato earned her Ph.D. in Educational Psychology from Michigan State University.
 Her body of research and related publications focus on: (a) self-authorship development processes in college students of color, (b) understanding the impact of the gap between policy and practice on TANF community college student development and success, and (c) developing culturally responsive interventions and assessments to create more inclusive models of college student development.
 Jane previously served as Assistant Professor of Higher Education & Organizational Change at the University of California, Los Angeles, and she spent three years on the faculty for Applied Developmental Psychology at the University of Pittsburgh.
 At the University of Arizona, Jane provides consulting services on culturally inclusive assessment practices in student affairs, supports the Campus Conversation Initiative, and provides dialogue facilitation training through the Division and as instructor for HED 635: Intergroup Dialogue Facilitation.
 Jane is also leading the cultural programming section of the UA Strategic Plan focused on increasing the retention of students identifying as men of color.

 Tia currently serves as the Marketing Student Assistant for Initiatives for Organizational Inclusion, working specifically with social media, graphic design, and Asian Pacific American (APA) Studies programming.
-She is a third-year undergraduate student studying Electrical & Computer Engineering with minors in Computer Science and Mathematics.
-Tia is also the President of the Filipino American Student Association and the Marketing Student Assistant for the Office of Multicultural Engagement.
+She is a fourth-year undergraduate student studying Electrical & Computer Engineering with a minor in Mathematics.
+Tia was recently the President of the Filipino American Student Association and Marketing Student Assistant for the Office of Multicultural Engagement.
 Her recent community work is focused in the Asian Pacific American Student Affairs (APASA) cultural resource center and includes multicultural programming and education, inclusive marketing, and student leadership initiatives.
 She was born and raised in Tucson, AZ.

 Kharen currently serves as the Office Assistant for Initiatives for Organizational Inclusion, working specifically with data analysis, data cleaning, and office chores.
 She is a third-year undergraduate student studying Animal Science & East Asian Studies (Mandarin Chinese) with minors in Veterinary Science and Public Health.
 Her recent community work is working with the Navajo Nation Police Department in setting up a “Fallen Officers Memorial”.
 She was born and raised in Tuba City, AZ.